REI Co-op Camp Roll Table Review

 Ease of Setup

 This table was not the easiest table set up and tear down, but it also was not the most difficult.
 It fell right in the middle.
-For this metric, we took things a little to the extreme to give us a broad view on this table's ease of set up.
+For this metric, we took things a little to the extreme to give us a broad view of this table's ease of setup.
 Not only did we put a stopwatch to several assemblies and tear-downs, but we also asked questions like: Can one person assemble the table?
 Can the table be assembled with one hand?
 Then we turned to several bystanders and timed them while they assembled each table without any instructions.

 For its price tag, the table's quality, size, and high marks for stability and portability create plenty of value for the cost.
-Our Best Buy Award winner presents an awesome combination of utility, performance, and price.

 The REI Co-op Camp Roll Table is in no way a round peg in a square hole.
 The boxy design creates a stable and strong table that is portable enough for the outdoors.
 This table has no glaring downsides, but to nitpick, we would appreciate an easier setup, a better-protected bungee system for the tabletop, and a larger stuff sack.
 All in all, though, the price is right for this one.